rimlaban7/azure-deploy-security-setup/README.md

 # Deploy to Azure Guide
-Step-by-step guide showing how to use GitHub Actions to deploy infrastructure to Azure; deploy Docker image to deployed infrastructure; tear down infrastrucutre.
-This also covers using two environments: STAGE and PROD.
+Step-by-step guide showing how to configure GitHub to allow deployments to Azure.

 # Configure permissions and GitHub secrets